Chat with Us Phone Number1 888 717 8844

 How to Stop Procrastinating: 6 Proven Strategies

-Breaking the procrastination cycle requires moving from vague intentions to clear, actionable steps.
-Here are research-backed strategies to help you get started:
+Breaking the procrastination cycle requires replacing vague intentions with clear, practical actions.
+Here are six research-backed strategies.

 1. Time Management That Works

-Effective time management isn’t about filling every minute of your day; it’s about reducing decision fatigue and creating a plan.
+Effective time management is not about filling every minute of your day.
+It is about reducing decision fatigue and working from a clear plan.

 Try the Pomodoro Technique

-The Pomodoro Technique helps make tasks feel manageable.
-Work for 25 minutes, then take a 5-minute break.
-Tools like Pomofocus can help you stick to this method.
+Work for 25 minutes, then take a five-minute break.
+This simple approach makes large tasks feel more manageable.
+Tools like Pomofocus can help you follow the technique.

 Use Time Blocking

-Schedule specific times for tasks on your calendar.
-This eliminates the mental debate of “should I start now or later?”
+Schedule dedicated time for important tasks in your calendar.
+This removes the constant question of whether you should start now or later.
 Learn more about time blocking in this Harvard Business Review article.

 2. Prioritise with the Eisenhower Matrix